user8555/user8555.github.io/_posts/2021-09-22-system-design-interviews.md

 # Areas of improvement

-- [ ] Use estimation as guide for decisions
+- [x] Use estimation as guide for decisions
 - [x] Ask the interviewer where they need me to focus.
 - [x] Answer interviewer concerns head-on quickly.
-- [x] Incrementally solving it case by case will lead you astray.
-Have a theory/principle behind the algorithm first and think about it carefully to produce algorithm first
+- [x] Have a theory/principle behind the algorithm first and think about it carefully to produce algorithm first.
+Incrementally solving it case by case will lead you astray.
 - [ ] Binary search variation practice
 - [ ] Overall increase the speed
 - [x] Don't linger around in an area more than you need to.
 If interviewer thinks you are taking too long in 1 area, he will ding you.
 You need to keep saying why are you still in there lingering.
+- [x] Solve the problem at higher abstractions, expressing the crux of the problem and the solution principles.

 # References